Keyboard shortcuts

 zip -r picus_files.zip picus_files

-Then go to AuditHub’s UI and into the organization where you want to create the project and click in Create New Project
+Then go to AuditHub’s UI.
+Navigate to the organization where you want to create the project and click in Create New Project

 Organization dashboard

-Given a name to the project and click Next.
+Give to the project a name and click Next.

 Project Name

-Select the File option and locate the ZIP file prepared earlier.
-Once you have it click Next.
+Select the File option and locate the ZIP file we prepared earlier.
+Once you upload it click Next.

 Source Location